Darkorg69/BetterPunching/README.md

 I have made the mod so it is as lightweight as possible without any bloat, also trying to be compatible with any modpack.

 ## Important
-**Use JEI to see all recipes**
+**Use JEI to see all recipes!**
-**Refer to the wiki if you don't know how to use the mod**
+**Refer to the wiki if you don't know how to use the mod!**
 **If you happen to see a bug, please report it, into mod's github repository.**
 **If you have a bright suggestion, please suggest it, into mod's github repository.**

 ## Is "x" mod compatible?
-**If "x" registers their tools with proper blockHarvestType, yes it "should" be 100% compatible**
+**If "x" registers their tools with proper blockHarvestType, yes it "should" be 100% compatible.**
-**If "x" registers their blocks with proper blockTags and harvestToolTypes yes it "should" be 100% compatible**
+**If "x" registers their blocks with proper blockTags and harvestToolTypes yes it "should" be 100% compatible.**

 ## Features to be implemented soon:
 * Adding a configuration to the mod.